 - Summer: students who will be enrolled for the upcoming fall term **

-* Students in good standing on a voluntary leave of absence may apply for HCRP funding provided that they obtain prior approval for funding from the Administrative Board.
+** Students in good standing on a voluntary leave of absence during the Spring term may apply for HCRP Summer funding provided that they obtain prior approval for funding from the Administrative Board.

 Is it possible for me to get HCRP funding for both the spring and summer semesters?
 Does it decrease my chances of receiving funding?
 It is possible to receive funding for spring and summer but you do need to apply separately for each semester.
 Further, it does not decrease your chances of funding if you have applied and received funds before.
 If you apply for funding every semester and summer throughout your four years it may eventually decrease your chances, but we often see students apply for 2-3 terms consecutively.